Born July 25, 1919. In June '41, graduated from Univ of Pittsburgh with BS in Aeronautical

 to Wright Field.
 Married Sept '46, 7 children, 21 grandchildren.

-'46 to '51 was engr/test pilot with American Airlines and Pan American airlines flying DC-4
+Between October 1946 to 1951 Dunbar was an engineer and test pilot for American Airlines and Pan American Airlines flying DC-4

 and L-49.
-He also served 21 months during Korean War, Group Maintenance officer in a C-46
+He remained in the U. S. Air Force (USAF) and served 21 months during the Korean War, Group Maintenance officer for a C-46

 Wing, then a project test pilot at the Air Force Armament Center at Eglin Field.